QUOPA/OptionManager/README.md

 - Fundumental types are implemented with C++ UNION
 - STL types as member variables.

+## How to Use
+1. Option save
+2. Option retrieve

 ## Limit
 - No enough test cases